visen-vin/ffmpeg/api-docs.md

 **Endpoint:** `POST /api/add-background-music`

-**Description:** Adds looped background music to a video.
+**Description:** Adds looped background music to a video with intelligent audio handling.
+The system automatically detects if the input video has existing audio and handles it appropriately:
+- **Videos with existing audio**: Mixes the original audio with background music, preserving both tracks
+- **Videos without audio**: Simply adds the background music as the audio track

 The background audio file is automatically looped to match the full duration of the input video.

 **Method:** POST